 - the Incas learned it -

-But things repeat, and still today the Peruvians have a problem with too much Gold recently found in the region of Cajamarca - in Conga.
+But things repeat, and even today the Peruvians have a problem with too much Gold recently found in the region of Cajamarca - in Conga.

 The dominance at sea

-After the deed of Thor Heyerdahls scholars and archaeologists seems to have intensified their work, and have found evidence that the pre-Columbian seafaring as had its center in the maritime coast-society just under Equator.
-From what today is called Puerto Viejo their rafts sailed up along the coast til Panama and Acapulco in Mexico and down to Chiclayo, Trujillo and paracas areas against south until the northern of Chile.
+After the deed of Thor Heyerdahl scholars and archaeologists seems to have intensified their work, and have found evidence, that the pre-Columbian seafaring, had its center in the maritime coast-society just under Equator.
+From what today is called Puerto Viejo their rafts sailed up along the coast to Panama and Acapulco in Mexico and down to Chiclayo, Trujillo and Paracas areas - against south until the northern of Chile.

 There are archaeological finds as indicate a frequent mercantile interchange together with transfer of technology.

 Now it is a part of the "Heyerdahl concept", and Callao has developed as a main start-port for oceangoing Rafts - at least for Norwegian rafts.

 Callao was founded by the Spaniards, as a lovely site for anchorage, protected from the ocean waves by a natural breakwater: the Island of San Lorenzo.

-The Manteños continued their sailings too under the Spaniards but their oceangoing rafts disappeared together with other big sailships by arrival of steamers and motorships of steel.
-The route up and down the coasts have still no contemporary raft accomplished even there have been attempts.
+The people from Manta continued their sailings too under the Spaniards but their oceangoing rafts disappeared together with other big sailships by arrival of steamers and motorships of iron.
+The route up and down the coasts have still no contemporary raft accomplished, even there have been attempts.
 On the other side the descendant in form of smaller rafts are still sailing on the coasts of Ecuador.

-According to old legends reproduced by the Spaniards, and published by the peruvian historian María Rostworowski, the later Inca Tupac Yupanki around year 1465 (after his conquest of Quito) sailed out from Manta to the island of Mangareva (23°S and 135°W) - then to Tahiti (17°S - 147°W), returning via RapaNui (27°S - 109°W) - and then back to Puerto Viejo (1°S - 80°W).
+According to old legends reproduced by the Spaniards, and published by the peruvian historian María Rostworowski, the later Inca Tupac Yupanki around year 1465 (after his conquest of Quito) sailed out from Manta to the islands of Mangareva (23°S and 135°W) - then to Tahiti (17°S - 147°W), returning via RapaNui (27°S - 109°W) - and then back to Puerto Viejo (1°S - 80°W).